DotBots/DotBot-firmware/doc/sphinx/getting_started.md

   nrfjprog --family NRF53 --coprocessor CP_NETWORK --debugreset --sectorerase --program <path to 03app_nrf5340_net hex file>
   ```

+4. After flashing the firmware LED1 blinks during one second to indicate that
+  everything is working as expected.

 ## Download and flash the DotBot application firmware

 1. Download the latest release of the DotBot firmware (`.hex` file),